SSpzcee/Asunder-PHB/phb/md/twoup.md

 You have near-limitless reserves of chakra.
 Things that should tire people out simply don't have that effect on you.

-You have a \+3 bonus to your Chakra Exhaustion rolls, and whenever you acquire a Chakra Exhaustion penalty from using a jutsu, that penalty is reduced by 1\.
+You have a \+3 bonus to your Chakra Exhaustion rolls, and whenever you acquire a Chakra Exhaustion penalty from using a jutsu, that penalty is reduced by 1 (to a minimum of 1)\.

 The Upkeeps of all your jutsu are reduced by 1\.